theSLWayne/Video_Face_Blur/README.md

 - Each frame is sent through the OpenCV face detection model to identify faces.

 - If there are faces identified, they are blurred using Gaussian Blurring and then the frame is appended to a separate frames list.
-If no faces were deteted in a frame, it is appended to the frames list without further processing.
+If no faces were detected in a frame, it is appended to the frames list without further processing.

 - Updated frames list is converted into a video using the FPS count of the original video.